 - Dark blue: Via Veneto, the Boulevard of the Dolce Vita in the time of Fellini and Pasolini.
 There are the American Embassy, the Hard Rock Cafe, luxury hotels, bars and restaurants.

 All lines except the yellow buses of “Roma Christiana” stop at the Angel’s Bridge, at Via Ludovisi and Piazza Barberini.
-From the Angel’s Bridge, you arrive at Piazza Navona and on the other side to the Vatican.
+From Angel’s Bridge, you can go to Piazza Navona and on the other side of the bridge to the Vatican.
 Via Ludovisi is above the Spanish Steps.
-Piazza Barberini is the closest stop to the Trevi Fountain and to the bottom of the Spanish Steps.
+Piazza Barberini is the closest stop to the Trevi Fountain and to the bottom side of the Spanish Steps.

 The yellow buses of “Roma Christiana” stop on Corso Vittorio Emanuele between Piazza Navona and Campo de ‘Fiori.
 Another stop, in the direction of Piazza Venezia / Termini, is Piazza SS.
 Apostoli.
 From there it is not far to the Trevi Fountain.
 The Angel’s Bridge stop of the yellow buses is on the other side of the bridge between St. Peter’s and Castel Sant’Angelo.

 Rome center · Subway metro line A

 The metro has three stops in the center on the side of Pincio Hill.

 The Barberini stop is closest to Via Veneto and Trevi Fountain.
 From Barberini Square, climb up to the Quirinal on one side and on the other side to the Trinità dei Monti church above the Spanish Steps.

 The Spagna stop is near the Spanish Steps and the posh shopping street Via dei Condotti.
 The stop has a tunnel passage to Villa Borghese and the top of Via Veneto.

 The Flaminio stop is near the Piazza del Popolo and the end of the Campus Martius.
 From this stop you can also go up very well to the park of Villa Borghese.

 Rome center · ATAC buses

 Around the Rome center, parking is difficult.
 On the Via del Muro Torto there is a very large parking garage, “Parcheggio Villa Borghese”.
 From there, you will pass through underground corridors to Via Veneto, the Spagna Metro station and the Spanish Steps.

-You can find more information about parking in Rome my article By car in Rome.
+You can find more information about parking in Rome in my article By car in Rome.